The Complete Guide to Learn Thai and the Thai Alphabet

 One of the most essential phrases in Thai is ขอโทษ (kŏr tôt) or เสีย ใจ (sĭa jai), which both mean "sorry."

 The Thai language is a member of the Tai-Kadai language family.
-It is spoken by about 70 million people in Thailand and by about 20 million people elsewhere.
+About 70 million people in Thailand and about 20 million people elsewhere speak it.

 Thai is a tonal language with five tones.
 The Thai alphabet, called the Khmer script, has 44 consonants and 32 vowels.